 I work on behalf of HP

-Clicking Accept as Solution on a reply that solves your issue makes it easier for other people to find solutions.
+Click Accept as Solution on a reply that solves your issue to help others in search of answers.

 01-27-2013 05:48 PM